May 12, 2004

 Ad nauseam

-ABC News
+ABC News reports:

 Labor claims a leaked Cabinet document shows the Government is considering spending $16 million on an advertising campaign to promote a range of work and family policies expected to be announced in tomorrow night's Budget.
 Peter Costello is not confirming that, but says such advertising is normal.
 "I'm just saying if you're going to pay pensions to people you have to advertise how to get a pension," he said.